design: Carrie Moyer

 Evolving Avengers

-The New York Avengers began moving in several different directions.
-In response to the growing number of anti-gay initiatives, and at the request of scattered chapters, several Avengers formed the Lesbian Avengers' Civil Rights Organizing Project, traveling across the country to fight anti-gay referendum and ballot propositions.
+The New York Avengers scattered in several directions.
+In response to the growing number of anti-gay initiatives, and at the request of small, isolated chapters, several Avengers formed the Lesbian Avengers' Civil Rights Organizing Project, traveling across the country to support dykes fighting anti-gay referendum and ballot propositions.
 They had particular success in Idaho.
+Other Avengers worked on international lesbian issues.
+Some focused on the local intersection of homophobia and racism.

 The most visible Avenger legacy remains the annual Dyke March, held in dozens of cities across the world.
-In New York alone, thousands of lesbians take to the streets every year.
+San Francisco and New York hold the largest marches, with thousands of lesbians taking to the streets every year.

 A Few References

-Video: Lesbian Avengers Eat Fire, Too Editors, Janet Baus, Su Friedrich.
+Video: Lesbian Avengers Eat Fire Too.
+Editors, Janet Baus, Su Friedrich.
 (1993).
-Buy at Outcast Films

 Salholz, Eloise.
 The Power and the Pride, Newsweek, 1993-06-21.